Security policy and sandboxing

 Executes the command under the command-specific AppArmor profile under a default nice value.

-When a snap is installed, it’s metadata is examined and used to derive AppArmor profiles, Seccomp filters and device cgroup rules, alongside traditional permissions.
+When a snap is installed, its metadata is examined and is used to derive AppArmor profiles, Seccomp filters and device cgroup rules, alongside traditional permissions.
 This combination provides strong application confinement and isolation:

 AppArmor profiles are generated for each command.
 These have the appropriate security label and command-specific AppArmor rules to mediate file access, application execution, Linux capabilities, mount, ptrace, IPC, signals, coarse-grained networking.

 As already mentioned, each command runs under an app-specific default policy that may be extended through declared interfaces which are expressed in the metadata as

 slots.
 AppArmor policy violations in strict mode snaps will be denied access, and typically have errno set to

 EACCES.
 The violation will typically be logged.